 For Staff and Temporary employees, contact University Human Resources for guidance

 For Academic employees, contact the applicable Academic Affairs office

 A Form I-9 must be completed for any new or re-hired Indiana University employee who will be working in the United States.
 Instructions on how to complete a Form I-9 for someone who cannot fill out the I-9 in person at one of the University’s campuses can be found at the Remote Hire Form I-9 Completion Guidelines web page.

 When a department allows an employee to work from a remote location such as at home, on the road, or in a satellite office, the department should recognize the importance of: a safe work environment; compliance with applicable University policies and procedures; agreed upon standard work hours; communication methods; and work expectations.

-For more information review the Staff and Temporary employees telecommuting guidelines for non-emergency situations.
+For more information review the Staff and Temporary employees telecommuting guidelines for off campus positions.

 When an employee’s permanent place of work is outside the State of Indiana, that State’s laws may need to be considered when applying University Human Resources policies.